TitouanT/GameOfLife/README.md

 >   * Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-In my program, a live cell will be represented by this image: ![alt text] (media/alive.png "cell alive")
+In my program, a live cell is represented by this image: ![alt text] (media/alive.png "cell alive")

 and a dead one by: ![alt text] (media/dead.png "cell dead")